kimfucious/torrent-fiesta/README.md

 ### General

--   Auto selected downloads will often have very few seeders.
+-   Auto selected Bittorrent downloads will often have very few seeders.
     -   Apparently some indexers lie about how many seeders there are.
     -   Interactive search can sometimes yield better results.
     -   Setting the Minimum Seeders value in Prowler => Apps => Sync Profiles may yield better results.